S-FX-com/maybe/README.md

 ## Backstory

-We spent the better part of 2021/2022 building a personal finance + wealth management app called, Maybe.
+We spent the better part of 2021/2022 building a personal finance + wealth management app called, ObieBooks.
 Very full-featured, including an "Ask an Advisor" feature which connected users with an actual CFP/CFA to help them with their finances (all included in your subscription).